TrellixVulnTeam/swahilipython_SCMU/Doc/library/pathlib.rst

 .. class:: PurePath(*pathsegments)

-   A generic class that represents the system's path flavour (instantiating it creates either a :class:`PurePosixPath` or a :class:`PureWindowsPath`)::
+   A generic kundi that represents the system's path flavour (instantiating it creates either a :class:`PurePosixPath` or a :class:`PureWindowsPath`)::

       >>> PurePath('setup.py')      # Running on a Unix machine